smarkets/marge-bot/README.md

 ## Restricting the list of branches marge-bot considers

 It is also possible to restrict the branches marge-bot watches for incoming merge requests.
-By default, marge-bot will process MRs targetted for any branch.
+By default, marge-bot will process MRs targeted for any branch.
 You may specify a regexp that target branches must match with `--branch-regexp`.

 This could be useful, if for instance, you wanted to set a regular freeze